rust-lang/rust/doc/tutorial.md

 ## Tuples

-Tuples in Rust behave exactly like records, except that their fields do not have names (and can thus not be accessed with dot notation).
+Tuples in Rust behave exactly like structs, except that their fields do not have names (and can thus not be accessed with dot notation).
 Tuples can have any arity except for 0 or 1 (though you may consider nil, `()`, as the empty tuple if you like).